-17 of the best international sportives to ride in 2018 - Cycling Weekly
+15 of the best international sportives to ride in 2019 - Cycling Weekly

 Where: Flanders, Belgium

-The Tour of Flanders event runs the day before the professional Monument race and forms part of a three ride series with Paris-Roubaix and Liège-Bastogne-Liège.
+The Tour of Flanders event runs the day before the professional Monument and the majority of those taking part will stay over to watch the best riders in the world take on the same course a day later.

 >>> Cycling Weekly rides the Tour of Flanders sportive